codesmyth/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.md

 * The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is 51839
+* The number of unique classes/labels in the data set is 43

+Confirmed that the number of unique classess was consistent across training, validation & testing datasets

 ##2.
 Include an exploratory visualization of the dataset.